Tropical Storm Maliksi (2018)

-Severe Tropical Storm Maliksi, known in the Philippines as Severe Tropical Storm Domeng, was a tropical cyclone in early-June 2018 that brought rainfall to the Philippines and Japan.
+Severe Tropical Storm Maliksi, (Note: The name Maliksi (Tagalog: maliksi, [mɐlɪkˈsɪʔ]) was contributed by the Philippines and means "to be agile" in Tagalog.) known in the Philippines as Severe Tropical Storm Domeng, was a tropical cyclone in early June 2018 that brought rainfall to the Philippines and Japan.
 It caused 2 deaths and prompted the PAGASA to declare the beginning of the rainy season in the Philippines.
 The fifth named storm and 4th tropical cyclone in the Philippine Area of Responsibility (PAR), it was first noted as an area of convection in the South of Palau on May 31.

+The system continued to organize over favorable conditions until PAGASA locally named it Domeng on June 5, as well as designating the depression as 06W two days later.
+JMA later named 06W as Maliksi as it was upgraded into a tropical storm six hours later.
+As it moved northeast, Maliksi reached its peak intensity as a severe tropical storm, with maximum sustained winds of 110 km/h (70 mph) and a minimum barometric pressure of 970 hPa (28.64 inHg).
+Shortly after, convection around the center of Maliksi began to decrease on June 11 until it underwent extratropical transition, noting that it is over unfavorable conditions.
+Maliksi was last noted east of Honshu on June 13.

+Upon Maliksi’s formation, it enhanced the southwest monsoon in the Philippines, bringing monsoonal rains over Luzon and Visayas.
+It also led to its declaration of rainy season due to widespread rainfall in PAGASA weather stations.

 Meteorological history

 On May 31 at 06:00 UTC, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection approximately 95 nmi south of Palau.
 The system was disorganized, with convection being located to the east of a broad and elongated low-level circulation.
 It was located in favorable conditions for development and sea surface temperatures in the area ranged from 29-30 C, though the JTWC assessed its development potential in the next day as low.
 The system's low-level circulation began consolidating, and on June 2 at 00:30 UTC, the JTWC upgraded its development potential in the next day to medium.
 On June 3 at 18:00 UTC, the Japan Meteorological Agency (JMA) assessed that a tropical depression had formed over the Philippine Sea.
 (Note: The Japan Meteorological Agency is the official Regional Specialized Meteorological Center for the western Pacific Ocean.)
 On the next day at 03:00 UTC, the PAGASA gave the depression the local name Domeng as it was located 675 km east of Guiuan.
 The depression absorbed an invest as convection covered the low-level circulation, and on 14:00 UTC the same day, the JTWC issued a Tropical Cyclone Formation Alert as it was located approximately 225 nmi northwest of Palau.